skip to content

 d.
 The attack, biting, or mauling occurred during an arrest or other action of a peace officer while the peace officer was using the dog for law enforcement purposes;

 e.
-The animal was defending a person from an assault or person’s property from damage or theft by the injured victim; or
+The animal was defending a person from an assault or a person’s property from damage or theft by the injured victim; or

 f.
 The injured victim was younger than eight years old, the attack, biting, or mauling occurred in an enclosure in which the animal was being kept, and the enclosure was reasonably certain to keep a person younger than eight years old from entering.